Last updated July 29, 2016

 Wisconsin (FBA State, AutoFile State)

 You can take a credit, which is called the “retailer’s discount.”
 The discount is not allowed on any tax paid after the due date (or extended, in the case of an extension, after the due date) of the sales and use tax return.
-The retailer’s discount is 0.5 percent of a retailer’s sales and use tax payable, with the exception listed on page 26 (PDF).
-There is a limit of $1,000 per reporting period.
+The retailer’s discount is 0.5% of a retailer’s sales and use tax payable or $10, whichever is greater.

 If taxes are remitted on or before the 15th day of the month, an early payment credit of 1.95% is available on the first $6,250 of taxes due.
-A 1% credit is available on the excess amount per period, and the maximum credit is $500 per month.
+A 1% credit is available on the excess amount over $6,250 due per period.
+The maximum credit is $500 per month.

 Remember, more states may have discounts for paying on time.
 Help us build a library of sales tax discounts by leaving any gems you find in the comments!